AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/contains.doc.md

 ## Description

-`Typelivore::Contains` accepts a variable number of elements and returns a predicate that checks if the argument is in the previously provided arguments.
+`Typelivore::Contains` accepts a list of elements and returns a predicate that checks if the argument is in the previously provided arguments.
 <pre><code>   Arguments...
 -> Element
 -> Element &in; Arguments... ?